Take control in managing Phonak’s feedback system

 Phonak’s feedback management system consists of two parts: static and adaptive

 In Phonak Target, the static feedback threshold sets the limit to the maximum available gain before feedback instability occurs and it is applied all of the time.
 The adaptive phase canceller, known as WhistleBlock, cancels out transient feedback created in the real world, such as when putting a phone to your ear or wearing a hat.
 Performing a Feedback & real ear test can reduce incidences of feedback.
 It provides a true representation on how much sound leakage will reach the client’s ear canal for a given frequency.

 Did you know there are no tones played during a feedback test?

-All sounds heard during the test are audible feedback created by high gain in the single frequency band being tested.
-The test applies gain one frequency at a time across the frequency range and increases the gain until feedback occurs.
+All sounds heard during the test are audible feedback in the frequency band being tested.
+The test modifies the gain within each frequency band until feedback occurs.
 Then, the gain level where feedback occurs is the feedback threshold.

 Therefore, it is important that the information entered into the acoustic parameters section within the fitting software matches what the client is wearing in the ear, and that the insertion of the hearing aid is appropriate.

 What makes a feedback test result unacceptable?

 An unacceptable feedback test is when the hearing aid is not able to reach prescribed target gains due to a reduced feedback threshold.
 The client may experience either feedback or reduced amplification, affecting client satisfaction.